mgebeily602/FPGA/Getting_Started.md

  This turorial has two objectives:

  1. Present an overview of FPGAs.
- 2. Explain how to use the open source Gowin IDE to develop it.
+ 2. Explain how to use the open source Gowin IDE to program it it.

  We will be using a simple 6-bit counter example to illustrate the discussion.
 We start with an overview of FPGAs.